HOME

 AUSTRIA, 2006, a personalized stamp, Scott 1943

-AUSTRIA, 1993, special stamp show cancel showing St. Michael's Church
+AUSTRIA, 1993, special stamp show cancel

 The Jesuits arrived in Steyr in upper Austria in 1632 when Kaiser Ferdinand II granted them 11 houses.
 At first they worked in the old civil hospital church (at the lower left of the stamp).
 In 1634 they opened a college (gymnasium), and in 1635 built St. Michael Church (upper right of stamp).
-A few years before the suppression the church was redone in baroque style and a fresco of three archangels was painted on the front of the church at the top.
+A few years before the Suppression the church was redone in Baroque style and a fresco of three archangels was painted on the front of the church at the top.
 After the Suppression (1773) the church became a parish church, and when the Jesuits returned to Steyr in 1865, they were given the former Dominican Church, the Marienkirche, just a few minutes from St. Michael's.

 Kollegium Kalksburg, Vienna